 Percy Bysshe Shelley (1792-1822) – English Romantic poet

 Shelley was an influential English romantic poet, famous for his lyrical poetry and idealistic radical political thought.
-He was also generous in his support and encouragement of fellow poets, and was a key figure in the development of English romantic poetry.
+Shelley was also generous in his support and encouragement of fellow poets; he was a key figure in the development of English romantic poetry.

 “Till the Future dares

 Forget the Past, his fate and fame shall be